castorini/anserini/docs/experiments-covid.md

 + The evaluation numbers are produced with the union of _both_ round 1 qrels and round 2 qrels on the round 3 collection (release of 5/19).
 + For the abstract and full-text indexes, we request up to 10k hits for each topic; the number of actual hits retrieved is fairly close to this (a bit less because of deduping).
 For the paragraph index, we request up to 50k hits for each topic; because multiple paragraphs are retrieved from the same document, the number of unique documents in each list of hits is much smaller.
 A cautionary note: our experience is that choosing the top _k_ documents to rerank has a large impact on end-to-end effectiveness.
 Reranking the top 100 seems to provide higher precision than top 1000, but the likely tradeoff is lower recall.
 It is very likely the case that you _don't_ want to rerank all available hits.
 + For reciprocal rank fusion, the underlying fusion library returns only up to 1000 hits per topic.
 This was a known issue for round 2, since the Anserini fusion script did not specify a larger value.
 However, this does appear to be a limitation in the underlying library, see [this issue](https://github.com/joaopalotti/trectools/issues/22).
++ Row 9 represents a new relevance feedback baseline condition introduced in round 3: abstract index, UDel query generator, BM25+RM3 relevance feedback (100 feedback terms).
+The code was in [PR #1236](https://github.com/castorini/anserini/pull/1236) and had not been merged at the time of submission because we had not completed regression testing.
+The PR has since been merged.

 The final runs submitted to NIST, after removing judgments from round 1 and round 2, are as follows: